 The new seat design for 2019 now has strips or blocks across the rear to aid grip in wet or muddy conditions.

 125 and 150 XC-W

 More power, a narrower engine and a new clutch are the highlights of the 125 and 150 two-strokes which remain carbureted but very much part of the KTM enduro line-up.
-For more detailed information on the 125 and 150 models check our separate post.

 Following ongoing development, all models (except the 125 which has no e-start) will have a new and more powerful lithium ion battery with an electrical capacity of 2 Ah.
 The change is designed to improve power and reliability under tough riding conditions.
 This includes the 150 XC-W model.

 “The last two years have been incredibly exciting for our Enduro machine development here at KTM,” commented KTM Senior Product Manager Offroad, Joachim Sauer.

 “A brand new ground-breaking generation for model year 2017 that had been re-designed from the ground up, followed by a world first for model year 2018 thanks to the serial-production fuel-injection two-stroke off-road competition models with the KTM 250 EXC TPI and KTM 300 EXC TPI; it’s been an incredibly fast-moving but fruitful few years.

 “Model year 2019 sees some key adjustments across all models, along with more in-depth refinements for our KTM 125 XC-W and KTM 150 XC-W machines.
 As we step into a new era of enduro as a whole, we are looking forward to the latest KTM EXC models reaching dealer floor.”